- Women's Health»

 "Children who are born through C. Sections have personality traits that differ to children born naturally and the Cesarean adult expects things to be handed to them, need the help of others to accomplish anything and have difficulty in dealing with complications that lead to goals.

-Problems in learning and difficulties in understanding processes in general, are what Caesar born adults face and a craving for physical affection is what they continuously try to get."
+Problems in learning and difficulties in understanding processes in general, are what Cesar born adults face and a craving for physical affection is what they continuously try to get."

 The information in italics was taken from an author, Feher.
 L. in 1981 from the book, "The psychology of birth: roots of human personality.
 New York, Continuum.